 Hooke’s Law Equation

-According to Hooke’s Law in an elastic body, extension and tension are proportional to each another.
+According to Hooke’s Law in an elastic body, extension and tension are proportional to each other.
 This relationship was discovered by Robert Hooke.
-Hooke’s law experiment is a good way to understand the behavior of materials when the degree of deformation is very small.
+Hooke’s law experiment is a good way to understand the behaviour of materials when the degree of deformation is very small.
 This law is frequently demonstrated using a coil spring with weights suspended from it.
 The change in the length of the spring is proportional to the force of gravity F on the suspended weight.

 Hooke’s Law Equation is given as,

 F = -K x

 F is the amount of force applied in N

 x is the displacement in the spring

 k is the spring constant or force constant

 Hooke’s Law of Elasticity basically tells the relation between Stress and Strain.
 The relation between stress and strain of the object can easily be studied by Hooke’s law.
 Hooke’s Law is related to Newton’s Laws of static equilibrium and both of them are compatible with each other.
 Hooke’s law does not hold true for extreme limits.